ming91915/suanPan-Manual/Basic/Chapter01Section02.md

 Input File
 ==========

-It is not very efficient to develop the model in CLI mode, people prefer something similar to script or batch file.
-As like many other FEM packages, suanPan also allows the model be defined in input files.
+It is not very efficient to develop models in CLI mode, people prefer something similar to scripts or batch files.
+As like many other FEM packages, suanPan also allows users to define models with input files.

 Encoding and Convention
 -----------------------

-The input files are no more than plain text files.
+The input files are no more than plain texts.
 Comments are supported within the input file.
-Any line starts with sharp symbol `#` indicates a comment line.
-There is no extension requirement, but conventionally, suanPan picks `.supan` as the suffix to indicate the file is a suanPan model.
+Any line starts with the sharp symbol `#` indicates a comment line.
+There is no extension requirement, but conventionally, suanPan picks `.supan` as the suffix to indicate the file is a suanPan model input file.
 This is not compulsory, though.

 To run the input file, there are two approaches.
 Users can directly assign an input file as the program starting argument.